rna88/rna88.github.io/_posts/2018-01-24-Custom-Code-Folding-in-Vim.markdown

 Through Vim's command mode we can automatically execute any set of keystrokes using the [normal!](http://learnvimscriptthehardway.stevelosh.com/chapters/29.html#avoiding-mappings) keyword (for more details on this command type `:help :normal` into Vim).
 Now if we place the cursor over an open bracket, type `:normal! zf%zo` and hit return, Vim will execute the key sequence `zf%zo` which will create a fold to the corresponding closed bracket, and then open it.

 To have fully automatic code folding we need to *globally* apply the previous set of commands across every open bracket that is on its own line.
-Vim allows us to use regular expression pattern matching for this task; we can try typing `:help :global` to view the syntax details, shown below:
+Vim allows us to use regular expression pattern matching for this task; we can try typing `:help :global` to view the syntax details, shown below.

 ```vim
 :[range]g[lobal]/{pattern}/[cmd]